NOTICE: WE ARE NOT ACCEPTING NEW STUDENTS AT THIS TIME

 Enrolling Boys from Winston-Salem, North Carolina, Safe Harbor is Christian Boarding School in Florida with Non-Stop Education

 School is in session year-round, giving students a chance to catch up wherever they may be lagging academically.
 Boys who graduate Safe Harbor earn a high school diploma, and most continue their education at two-year and four-year colleges.

 At Safe Harbor, practical knowledge is as important as academic knowledge.
-Besides all aspects of boating and seamanship, we offer vocational training in a variety of topics, such as carpentry, scuba diving, navigation, log keeping and map reading, welding, engine repair, and basic electrical work.
+Besides all aspects of boating and seamanship, we offer vocational training in a variety of topics, such as carpentry, boat refurbishing, navigation, log keeping and map reading, welding, engine repair, and basic electrical work.

 We also know boys should be able to handle basic life skills.
 Students of Safe Harbor are taught to balance a checkbook and handle personal finances responsibly, apply for a job using appropriate resume and interview skills, understand basic nutrition, and handle laundry and housekeeping tasks, to name just a handful of the topics we cover.
 Our goal is to make your boy respectful, self-reliant, confident, and competent.

 Christian Boarding School that Helps Boys from Winston-Salem, North Carolina Make a Change of Heart and Attitude